julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 ## Make The First Step:

-Learn [How to Make Moon Water and Use It in Magic](/moon-water-magic), it is a great way to begin your witchy journey.
+Learn **[How to Make Moon Water and Use It in Magic](/moon-water-magic/)**, it is a great way to begin your witchy journey.

-Can also [Start Your Own Witchy Garden](/witch-garden/) if getting your hands dirty doesn't scare you.
+Can also **[Start Your Own Witchy Garden](/witch-garden/)** if getting your hands dirty doesn't scare you.
 And let's be honest - real witchcraft can get a bit messy...

 ---